Skip to content

 Fix is always available.

-This rule was deprecated as using PEP 604 syntax in isinstance and issubclass calls isn't recommended practice, and it incorrectly suggests that other typing syntaxes like PEP 695 would be supported by isinstance and issubclass.
+This rule was removed as using PEP 604 syntax in isinstance and issubclass calls isn't recommended practice, and it incorrectly suggests that other typing syntaxes like PEP 695 would be supported by isinstance and issubclass.
 Using the PEP 604 syntax is also slightly slower.

 What it does